MuscleMap/MuscleMap/README.md

     * Users may specify Gaussian mixture modeling (gmm) or kmeans clustering (kmeans) with -m.
     * Users may specifcy 2 or 3 components with -c.
-    * For gmm, probability maps are ouput for each component and label.
+    * For gmm, probability maps are ouput for each component and label (*_softseg.nii.gz).
-    * For gmm and kmeans, binarized segmentations are ouput for each component and label.
+    * For gmm and kmeans, binarized segmentations are ouput for each component and label (*_seg.nii.gz).

-    2. For Dixon fat-water MRI:
+    2. For Dixon Fat-Water MRI:

         ~~~
         mm_extract_metrics -m dixon -r abdomen -f fat_image.nii.gz -w water_image.nii.gz -s image_dseg.nii.gz
+        ~~~

+   3. For Dixon Fat Fraction MRI or CT:

+        ~~~
+        mm_extract_metrics -m average -r abdomen -i image.nii.gz -s image_dseg.nii.gz
         ~~~

 4. To run mm_segment and mm_extract_metrics via a graphical user interface (GUI):

      ~~~